i2000s/en/notebooks/SystemAdmin.md

 sudo apt-get remove plymouth
 sudo apt-get remove xserver-xorg-video-intel
 ```
 and restart with `sudo reboot`.
-Certainly, no need to use `sudo` as root.
+Certainly, no need to use `sudo` when running as root.
 If it works, then reinstall `xserver-xorg-video-intel`.
-If problem persists, try `sudo purge nvidia*` and reboot and reinstall the default NVidia driver by
-`sudo ubuntu-drivers autoinstall`.
+If problem persists, try `sudo purge nvidia*` and reboot and reinstall the default NVidia driver by `sudo ubuntu-drivers autoinstall`.
-Pay attention to the build message to see if there is any error in the process of building the driver into the kernel module.
+Pay attention to the build message to see if there is any error in the process of building the driver into the Linux kernel modules.
 Then reconfigure the `lightdm` by
 ```
 sudo apt-get --reinstall install gdm sudo dpkg-reconfigure lightdm sudo service lightdm start
 ```
-It should now start a graphic window.
+It should now start a graphic window, or reboot to see the effect.

 For external monitor problems, it could be related to the `xserver-xorg` setting and NVidia drivers.
 To diagonalize the issue, here are some useful commands:
-`cat .xsession-errors` to see if there is any error like `openConnection: connect: No such file or directory`.
+`cat .xsession-errors` in the user's home directory to see if there is any error like `openConnection: connect: No such file or directory`.
 That means `ls /etc/X11/` will not show a file named as `xorg.conf`.
-This usually means the NVidia driver or the xorg files are not correctly built.
+This usually implies the NVidia driver and the xorg files are not correctly built.
 Run `dpkg -l | grep linux-` to see all the kernel installed on the system, and then `dpkg -l | grep -i nvidia` and `dkms status` to see what version of NVidia driver has been installed.
 If `lsmod | grep nvidia` gives nothing, if means the NVidia driver is not built into the current kernel (use `uname -a` to find the current kernel series number).
 So, the solution is to rebuild the NVidia driver using default settings by